aureliusm/kinnovis-api/README.md

 Endpoint for item filters is cached to enable faster responses and also throttled by the default Laravel middleware to 60 requests per minute.

-## Static analysis and code style

-Larastan - wrapper around PHPStan - is used for static analysis and Laravel Pint is used for code style fixes.

 ## Localization

 Localization is done using the `Accept-Language` header and using the default Laravel localization strategies.

 We make sure that only `en` and `de` are supported and fall back to `en`.

+## Static analysis and code style

+Larastan - wrapper around PHPStan - is used for static analysis and Laravel Pint is used for code style fixes.

+## Github actions

+After each push to GitHub, action is triggered to run tests, linting and static analysis.